justjoe6/Pacman/README.md

 ```

 ## Defining and Creating Maze
+A array of arrays is used in order to define the Maze such that each subarray in the array corresponds to a row of the gameboard.
 ```
 const map = [
     ['1', '-', '-', '-', '-', '-', '-', '-', '-', '-', '2'],